 4. Best Hikes San Francisco (Best Hikes Near Series)

-This guidebook covers a variety of hikes within and near San Francisco, including several that are accessible to dogs.
-The book’s compact size and straightforward layout make it convenient for city dwellers.
-It’s practical for spontaneous outings and short trips with your pet.
+This guidebook covers a variety of hikes in and around San Francisco, including several dog-accessible options.
+Its compact design and straightforward layout make it easy to use for spontaneous city outings.
+The book is practical for quick reference and short trips with your pet.

 What We Like: